Director of the Nursing Informatics Program

 Positions are advertised for a minimum of five (5) business days on our job website.
 After five (5) business days, positions can be closed at the discretion of the department at any time.
 This employment site is updated on a regular basis.
 The length of the recruitment and screening process may vary from position to position, depending upon a variety of factors.
 Should review of your qualifications result in a decision to pursue your candidacy, you will be contacted by phone or email.Quicklink for Postinghttp://uscjobs.sc.edu/postings/34051EEO Statement

-The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, color, religion, national origin, sex, sexual orientation, gender, age, disability, protected veteran status or genetics.Supplemental Questions
+The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, sex, gender, gender identity, transgender status, age, color, religion, national origin, disability, sexual orientation, genetics, protected veteran status, pregnancy, childbirth or related medical conditions.Supplemental Questions

 Required fields are indicated with an asterisk (*).